-The SAP will be developed and finalized before database lock and will describe the analyses and procedures for accounting for missing, unused, and spurious data.
+The SAP will be developed and finalized before any analyses are performed and will describe the analyses and procedures for accounting for missing, unused, and spurious data.
 This section is a summary of the planned statistical analyses of the primary and secondary endpoints.

 9.3.1.
-Pharmacokinetic Analyses
+General Considerations